Crislen179/LabReport4/index.md

 Step4: Log into ieng6
 We type ssh cs15lfa23**(your own username)@ieng6.ucsd.edu to log into ieng6 remote server.
-The screenshot is shown below:
+The screenshot is shown below: <br />
 <img src="step4.png" alt="drawing" width="600"/> <br />

 Step5: Clone your fork of the repository from your GitHub account <br />